Bhargav1224/Bhargav1224/README.md

 ## 🙋‍♂️ About Me

-🌱 **I’m currently lokking for the full stack web developer position :** Full Stack Web Development
+🌱 **I’m currently looking for the full stack web developer position :** Full Stack Web Development

 🤝 I’m looking for help with OpenSource Contributions.
 Ping me, if you can guide me.
 Would be grateful.